homebridge/homebridge/README.md

 ## Installation

-The [Homebridge Wiki](https://github.com/homebridge/homebridge/wiki) contains step-by-step instruction on how to install Node.js and setup Homebridge as a service so it automatically starts on boot:
+The [Homebridge Wiki](https://github.com/homebridge/homebridge/wiki) contains step-by-step instruction on how to install Node.js and setup Homebridge and the [Homebridge UI](https://github.com/oznu/homebridge-config-ui-x) as a service so it automatically starts on boot:

 * [Official Homebridge Raspberry Pi Image](https://github.com/homebridge/homebridge-raspbian-image/wiki/Getting-Started)
 * [Setup Homebridge on a Raspberry Pi (Raspbian)](https://github.com/homebridge/homebridge/wiki/Install-Homebridge-on-Raspbian)